hkalsi-art/hkalsi-art/README.md

-Hello, my name Hartej.
-I am an artist works with @samrcode.
+Hello, my name is Hartej.
+I am an artist who works with @samrcode.

 We are currently working on many projects behind the scenes.